 - Midline – It involves a vertical downward cut of the perineum that extends towards the anus.
 It may heal faster than a mediolateral incision.

 Each type of episiotomy comes with advantages and disadvantages.
-Only your doctor can make the judgment on which type would be appropriate at the time of delivery.
-However, you can always have a discussion on this during your antenatal check-ups.
-You can ask about repair, scarring, post-delivery pain, and healing, among many others.
+Your doctor will decide on which type is appropriate to use in your case.
+You can also discuss this with your doctor during your antenatal check-ups.
+Inquire about repair, scarring, post-delivery pain, and healing, among many others.

 Stitches for episiotomy or tears

-In most cases, the stitches don’t have to be removed since these are dissolvable within 2 weeks.
-The tear or cut will heal within 3-4 weeks.
+In most cases, the stitches don’t have to be removed since the stitches used are dissolvable within 2 weeks.
+The tear or cut will consequently heal within 3-4 weeks.

 Recovering from an episiotomy

-To help heal perineal tearing, you may do the following:
+To improve your healing time after an episiotomy, you may do the following:

 - Rest and assume a side-lying position as much as you can.